Michiel Coxie: Early life and training

 No records survive about the early life and training of Michiel Coxie.
 His year of birth has been determined to be 1499 through deduction from later sources.
 The place of his birth also remains uncertain.
 It is generally assumed that he was born in Mechelen as this was the first place he appears to have returned to after his long-term residence in Italy.
 Some art historians have suggested that his place of birth was in the region around Hasselt, then in the Prince-Bishopric of Liège.

 The master or masters from whom he received his artistic training are not documented.
 Most known facts and statements of later biographers point to a training in the workshop of the Brussels master Bernard van Orley.
 It is known that during his stay in Rome, Coxie enjoyed the favor of the Flemish Cardinal Willem van Enckevoirt who may have been Bernard van Orley's patron in Rome assuming van Orley really took the trip to Rome as some sources have suggested.
 It has been speculated that this relationship with the Cardinal proves that van Orley recommended his pupil to his former patron.
-Michiel Coxie was also asked to complete the commission for the stained glass windows of the Brussels cathedral of St Michael and St Gudula after Bernard van Orley died in 1541.
+Michiel Coxie was also asked to complete the commission for the stained glass windows of the Church of St. Michael and St. Gudula (now Brussels' cathedral) after Bernard van Orley died in 1541.
 The early Flemish artist biographer Karel van Mander states in his Schilderboeck of 1604 that Coxie trained with a "Bernard van Brussel" (Bernard from Brussels).
 It is therefore reasonable to conclude that Coxie was a pupil of Bernard van Orley.
 Even so, due to the lack of contemporary documentary evidence and surviving youth works by Coxie it is not possible to confirm with certainty that Bernard van Orly was Coxie's master.